sohaibMan/UseFull_Frontend_Resources/README.md

 # UseFull_Frontend_Resources And more
-you will find here a lot of resources and links I have used for more than 2 years in the web industry , you can use them to get Images,Icons,Carsoules,Buttons,Svgs,Animations,Inspirations Desing, Apis,Fonts,templates and More and All of theme are opensource and for free
+you will find here a lot of resources and links I have used for more than 2 years in the web industry , you can use them to get Images,Icons,Carsoules,Buttons,Svgs,Animations,Inspirations Desing, Apis,Fonts,templates and More and All of them are opensource and for free
 (All Add more if I will get a Good Reactions

  ## API